 Start spreading the news, you’re leaving to the concrete jungle where dreams are made of.
 A place where all are welcome.
 The state is full of people of all ages and ethnicities, with over 800 languages spoken on its streets.
 It is also a state full of colleges around almost every corner.
-This means many people live and see the city on college budgets.
+This means many students who moved out of state for college live and see the city on college budgets.
 Even as an expensive state, many still come from far and wide to tour.
 Here are the top ten places to visit in New York, ballin’ on a college budget.

 “The Night at the Museum” didn’t just come from any old museum.
 The American Museum of Natural History (located on Central Park West in Manhattan) is a highlight when exploring the great state of New York.
 Just like the movie, this museum is home to multiple periods in history.
 Another museum in Manhattan would be the Museum of Modern Art, also known as the MoMA.
 College students can buy tickets at a discounted rate, for about $15.
 The museum shows art from all periods of time, organized as if it was a timeline from then ’til now.